-You should also see your GP if you’ve been in close contact with someone who has measles and you’ve not been fully vaccinated (had two doses of the MMR vaccine) or haven’t had the infection before – even if you don’t have any symptoms.
+you’ve been in close contact with someone who has measles and you’ve not been fully vaccinated (had 2 doses of the MMR vaccine) or haven’t had the infection before – even if you don’t have any symptoms

 Is measles serious?

 Measles can be unpleasant, but will usually pass in about 7 to 10 days without causing any further problems.

 Once you’ve had measles, your body builds up resistance (immunity) to the virus.
 It’s highly unlikely you’ll get it again.

 However, measles can lead to serious and potentially life-threatening complications in some people.
 These include infections of the lungs (pneumonia) and brain (encephalitis).

 How measles is spread

 The measles virus is contained in tiny droplets that come out of the nose and mouth when an infected person coughs or sneezes.

 You can easily catch measles by breathing in these droplets.
 Or, if the droplets have settled on a surface, by touching the surface and then placing your hands near your nose or mouth.
 The virus can survive on surfaces for a few hours.

 People with measles are infectious from when the symptoms develop until about 4 days after the rash first appears.